Emergency Dentist in Penrith

 If your denture breaks, resist the temptation to glue it back together – DIY fixes often make professional repair much harder.
 Keep all the broken pieces and contact us as soon as you can.
 We can usually arrange for a prompt and reliable repair.

-What if I have a dental emergency after hours?
+What if my emergency happens after hours?

 Get the Urgent Dental Care You Need